leigh-hackspace/leigh-hackspace.github.io/index.md

 - Follow [@leigh_hackspace](https://twitter.com/leigh_hackspace) on Twitter.

-- And don't forget to come along to the Hackspace and get involved!
+- And don't forget to come along to the Hackspace and get involved!!